Harbor Square: 2012-present

 The center was renamed Harbor Square in October 2013.
 In February 2014, Cedar Realty Trust sold Harbor Square to Aetna Realty for $25 million.

-In early 2017 the Carrabba's was closed abruptly along with 13 others due to under performance, in Fall 2019, Burlington Coat Factory moved to Consumer Square in Mays Landing.
+In February 2017, the Carrabba's was closed abruptly along with 13 others due to under performance, in Fall 2019, Burlington Coat Factory moved to Consumer Square in Mays Landing.

+In early 2020, Golden Corral permanently closed due to the COVID-19 pandemic.
+Umi Sushi opened in August 2023 along with Restaurant Depot and Proshot Pickleball in the former Burlington.